 Jim: How many years?

-And part of that, Jim, is we as young women, we bring into our lives the men we’ve known before that we … have been our heroes in our lives, whether it was a dad or whether it was an older brother, whatever.
+Kimberly: I wasn’t learning well, we were miserable for at least 15 years.
+Before God started breaking me first and really doing a, a humbling work in my life that was very needed.
+But in those years leading up to that, I would struggle because I had, in my mind, this invented picture of what I thought LeRoy should be.
+And then daily life was much different than that.
+And part of that, Jim, as we, as young women, we bring into our lives, the men we’ve known before that we have been our heroes in our lives.
+Whether it was a dad, or whether it was an older brother, whatever.
 And we measure that husband against that.
-Maybe it’s just an imaginary man and we measure that husband against that.
+Maybe it’s just an imaginary man.
+And we measure that husband against that.
 And these young guys, they aren’t yet experienced with life.
 They don’t have that same maturity level.

-LeRoy: –of an authority male figure.
+LeRoy: … of an authority male figure.

-LeRoy: And so, they’re gonna raise up defenses and they’re gonna say, “I’m gonna be the one that is gonna make sure that, uh, uh-
+LeRoy: And so they’re gonna raise up defenses and they’re gonna say, I’m gonna be the one that is gonna make sure that, uh, uh-

 Kimberly: I’m not harmed.

-LeRoy: –I …I’m gonna take care of myself-
+LeRoy: …I’m gonna take care of myself-

-LeRoy: And so, that factors in often, too.
+LeRoy: And so that factors in often too.

-Kimberly: Withdraw and become passive and just say, “You don’t like the way I’m doing it, you take care of everything.
-You lead.
-You take over.”
+Kimberly: Withdraw and become passive, and just say, you don’t like the way I’m doing it, you take care of everything, you lead, you take over.

 LeRoy: And I think a lot of Christian men do that same thing as far as retreating into a cave and withdrawing from leadership that God would have them to understand and to live out and they think they’re doing the right thing.